Azure/ResourceModules/docs/wiki/Getting started - Setup environment.md

-The repository is built so that you can create your own private 1:1 clone and be able to reuse the same concepts and features in your own environment such as GitHub.
+The repository is built so that you can create your own 1:1 instance and be able to reuse the same concepts and features in your own environment such as GitHub.

 This requires several steps: